holographxyz/holograph-protocol/README.md

 #### Custom Contract

 Custom contract is any type of smart contract that was developed outside of Holograph Protocol, and is used to create a Holographed contract.
 This empowers developers to build their projects however they want.
 The requirements for enabling a custom contract to be Holograph-able are minimal, and allow for even novice-level developers to implement.
 Any current and future fungible and non-fungible token type contracts can easily be made Holograph-able.

+## Important Flows

+### Bridge an NFT

+To bridge an NFT the collection must be a holographed collection.
+Then you must deploy an NFT within the collection.
+This will allow the collection and NFT to maintain the same data on all chains.

+### Estimate Gas

+TBD

+### Bridge out

+The simplified code path for bridging out, is:

+1. `HolographBridge.sol` - `bridgeOutRequest` method
+2. `HolographRegistery.sol` - `_isHolographedContract` method
+3. `enforcer/HolographERC721.sol` - `_bridgeOut` method [This is the Collection Contract]
+4. `HolographOperator.sol` - `send` method
+5. `Holograph/LayerZeroModule.sol` - `send` method

+At step 1, a user submits their bridge request with a valid payload using the estimatedGas value computed in the previous [Estimate Gas](#estimategas) section

+At step 2, the code checks that the contract is a holographable contract.
+This means it has implemented the required functions for a holographable collection.
+See `contracts/enforcer/HolographERC721.sol` for an example.

+At step 3, we call the `_bridgeOut` function on the collection contract and apply various checks and generate a payload with information about bridge request.

+At step 4, we call the `send` method on the `HolographOperator.sol` contract.
+This method does some final packaging of the payload that will be sent to the messaging layer.

+At step 5, we finally call the `send` method to messaging layer contract `/module/LayerZeroModule.sol`.
+From here the NFT has left the source network.

+### Bridge In

+The simplified code path for bridging in, is:

+1. `module/LayerZeroModule.sol` - `lzReceive` method
+2. `HolographOperator.sol` - `crossChainMessage` method
+3. `HolographOperator.sol` - Emits event `AvailableOperatorJob(jobHash, bridgeInRequestPayload);`

+At step 1, the configured messaging layer calls the method `lzReceive` in `module/LayerZeroModule.sol`.
+We do some checks to make sure only layer zero call this method.

+At step 2, call `crossChainMessage` on the `HolographOperator.sol` contract.
+We encode the job, select a primary operator, and 5 substitute operators.

+At step 3, the contract will emit a job event.
+This job event is being observed by our CLI that will then finalize a job.
+Only users who are in a pod are allowed to finalize jobs.

+### Operator

+To process jobs from the above bridge flow, you must join a pod and run our CLI.
+Each pod has an increasing cost to join, but has a higher likely-hood of processing more jobs.

+### Join a pod

+Before you can join a pod, you have to check what pods are available and then check the required bond amount to enter the pod.
+Lastly you can bond into a selected pod and become an operator.

+1. `HolographOperator.sol` - `getTotalPods`
+2. `HolographOperator.sol` - `getPodBondAmounts`
+3. `HolographOperator.sol` - `bondUtilityToken`

+At step 1, you call the method `getTotalPods` to get a list of available pods.
+If the length of pod is zero, then you can bond into pod `1`.

+At step 2, when you call `getPodBondAmounts`, you will get two values: [`_base`, `current`].
+The `base` value represents the original floor to enter the pod.
+While the `current` value is amount you must provide to join the pod.
+Please refer to here [TODO - ADD LINK] for more info.

+At step 3, you are now able to call the `bondUtilityToken` function with the pod and amounts you want to use to enter the pod.
+Please note, there is minimum required to join but no maximum to join.

+You are no an operator in the network.
+We will release a CLI in the future, that will process jobs on your behalf.

+### Leave a pod

+To leave a pod, you have to call the `unbondUtilityToken` in `HolographOperator.sol`.

+### Process a job

+Again, you must join the pod to become a valid operator.
+The simplified code path for operating, is:

+1. Receive new Block from the network
+2. Iterate over block looking for event `AvailableOperatorJob(jobHash, bridgeInRequestPayload);`
+3. `HolographOperator.sol` - `getJobDetails` method
+4. `HolographOperator.sol` - `jobEstimator` method
+5. `HolographOperator.sol` - `executeJob` method

+At step 1, the CLI connected via websocket receives notification that new block was mined.

+At step 2, the CLI makes a request for the full block information.
+It then iterates over transactions, looking for the `AvailableOperatorJob` event.

+At step 3, the CLI then calls the `getJobDetails` method in `HolographOperator.sol`.
+This checks if the current wallet user is the selected operator or a backup operator.
+If it's the selected operator, then it will continue.
+Otherwise, the job is kept in memory for a short time and reviewed again in the future to check the job status.

+At step 4, the CLI will then estimate the cost of executing the job.
+This is used to make sure the tx sent has enough gas to complete.

+At step 5, the wallet sends a transaction to the `exectureJob` method on the `HolographOperator.sol` contract.
+In here, further checks are done to validate the job and wallet user.
+After this tx is mined on the blockchain, the NFT will become finalized and available on the new network.

 ## Development